Stress-Free Roasting: Wireless Thermometer Hacks for the Perfect Holiday Ham

 No matter what type of ham you are roasting, glazing is an important step you should never skip.

-You can create a homemade glaze using the recipe below, or you can buy a pre-bottled glaze.
-Either way, brushing the ham with glaze every few minutes boosts the flavor and gives it gorgeous results when you serve the ham at the holiday table.
+You can make a homemade glaze using the recipe below, or buy a pre-bottled glaze.
+Either way, brushing the ham with glaze every few minutes enhances the flavour and gives it gorgeous results when you serve it at the holiday table.

 Cover it with Foil While it Cooks

-Covering the ham with aluminium foil as it roasts in the oven helps to prevent having a dry ham.
+Covering the ham with aluminium foil as it roasts in the oven helps to prevent it from drying out.
 Glazing also helps to keep the meat moist.

 Let the Ham Rest

-Like any roasted meat, you should let the ham rest before serving or slicing it.
+As with any roasted meat, let the ham rest before serving or slicing.
 Let it rest for at least 15 minutes to allow the juices to redistribute back into the meat.

 Preheat the Oven

-Preheating the oven is an essential step before placing the ham in the oven, to ensure that the ham is cooked at the right temperature.
-This prevents overcooking or undercooking the ham.
+Preheating the oven is an essential step before placing the ham in the oven to ensure it cooks to the right temperature.
+This prevents the ham from overcooking or undercooking.

 Cooking Time Varies According to the Size & Weight of Ham

 The ideal roasting temperature for ham is 325 degrees.
-However, cooking time varies depending on the size and weight of the ham.
-Use a wireless thermometer to check the internal temperature of the ham regularly and adjust the cooking time as required.
+However, cooking time varies depending on the ham’s size and weight.
+Use a wireless thermometer to monitor the ham’s internal temperature regularly and adjust the cooking time as needed.

 Discover Other ChefsTemp Products